 Why Do You Want a Credit Card?
 Will You be Responsible?

 Being unemployed doesn’t mean you should not have a credit card.
 However, if you do not have a consistent flow of income, but add additional bills, you may hurt yourself.
 Credit can become unmanageable easily.
 When this happens, you may hurt your score.
-You can dig yourself in a hole that takes years to get out of.
+You can dig yourself into a hole that takes years to get out of.
+Fortunately, opening a credit card account without a job will result in a low credit limit – preventing you from doing too much damage to your personal finance.
+Credit card companies do this to protect themselves, of course, but it also helps protect you from taking on credit card debt you can’t pay off.

 Other available online tools include getting a free credit report from AnnualCreditReport.com.
 You can even use search engines to lookup more available tools online.
 The answers are out there, you just need to find them!